Rate of escape of the conditioned two-dimensional simple random walk: Construction of the coupling

+We refer to Chapter~7 of~\cite{LL10} for a modern introduction to this coupling, which is known under the denomination of \emph{dyadic coupling}, \emph{KMT approximation}, or \emph{Hungarian embedding}, and in particular to Section 7.6 of~\cite{LL10} for an extension to the two-dimensional case.
+Indeed, using a classical representation of the two-dimensional simple random walk $(S_n)_{n\geq 0}$ as a function of two independent one-dimensional simple random walks, it is possible to build a coupling of the processes $(S_n)_{n\geq 0}$ and $(W_t)_{t\geq 0}$ such that:

-From the Borel-Cantelli lemma, it is immediate to derive that for any $\eps>0$, almost surely $|S_n-W_n|\leq (C+1/\lambda+\eps)\ln n$ eventually, as~$n$ goes to infinity.
-We refer to Chapter~7 of~\cite{LL10} for a modern introduction to this coupling, which is known under the denomination of \emph{dyadic coupling}, \emph{KMT approximation}, or \emph{Hungarian embedding}.
-Using it, we are going to construct a coupling between~$\s$, the simple random walk conditioned on not hitting the origin, and $\hW$, the Brownian motion conditioned on not hitting the ball $B(0,\rho_0)$.
+with some positive constants $C, K, \lambda$.
+To illustrate the strength of the KMT coupling, let us underline that, using the Borel-Cantelli lemma, it is immediate to get that for any $\eps>0$, almost surely, $|S_n-W_n|\leq (C+1/\lambda+\eps)\ln n$ eventually.
+Using this two-dimensional KMT coupling, we are going to construct a coupling between~$\s$, the simple random walk conditioned on not hitting the origin, and $\hW$, the Brownian motion (with covariance matrix $\frac12 I_2$) conditioned on not hitting the ball $B(0,\rho_0)$.

+Our aim is to achieve in parallel the constructions of~$\hW$ and~$\s$ described in previous section, by using KMT-coupled trajectories of~$W$ and~$S$, and common variables $(U_{k,\ell}, k,\ell \geq 0)$, in such a way that the moduli stay close.

+\begin{rem} Following Remark \ref{rem:rho01}, we stress that $\rho_0$ has been chosen in such a way that the acceptance-rejectance thresholds in the constructions of $\hW$ and $\s$ (almost) coincide.
+Indeed, recalling \eqref{why_rho_0}, we have :